The Pattern That Repeats

 Pilot governance vs. production governance.

-The technology is the same.
+According to Health AI, the technology is the same between pilot and production.
 The institutional requirements are not.
 Every item on the left must become the item on the right before a city AI system moves to production.

 Pilot Environment